 Step 6: Build Professional Network and Hunting For Jobs

-The right marketing skills are essential to promote your talent and services to a wider audience.
+The right marketing skills are essential to promote your talent and services to a broader audience.
 Some of the good places to network and look for virtual assistant jobs from home are:

-If you wish to work with local businesses, then social media sites such as Pinterest, VA Facebook groups and LinkedIn would help.
+If you wish to work with local businesses, social media sites such as Pinterest, VA Facebook groups, and LinkedIn will help.

 Start your Virtual Assistant Facebook Page, and list the type of services you offer and the location of the service.

 Attend local business events, meetings, and professional development sessions to network and build connections.
 These are great ways to make people aware of your profession and services.

 Identify and Join VA-related Community and Business Groups.